shmg-org/umf-specification/README.md

 ## Basic Syntax & Structure

-A metadata consist of a media name, headers, and fields.
+A metadata consists of a media name, headers, and fields.
 The first line of the metadata must always be the media name, followed by fields or headers.
 A header defines the scope of the fields below it, and a field is considered global if it is not under any header.
 If a line starts with "#" it is considered as a comment.

 - An example with a header and fields.